Carrot Cake Cinnamon Rolls

 • Bake the cinnamon rolls in a greased rectangular pan (mine is 9 in x 13 in).

 • Let the cinnamon rolls cool for about 10-20 minutes, then add the frosting.
-This will allow it to perfectly melt over your cinnamon rolls.
+This will allow it to melt perfectly over your cinnamon rolls.

 • Store leftover cinnamon rolls or cinnamon rolls made ahead of time in an airtight container to keep them fresh.